Czechs under fire for harsh, lengthy migrant detentions

 A survey by the CVVM agency found 50 percent of respondents were against taking in refugees, even from war zones.

-The detention centre where the two Syrians were held is among the better ones.
-Aid workers say conditions are worst in a centre at Bela-Jezova, 50km (30 miles) north of Prague.
+The detention center where the two Syrians were held is among the better ones.
+Aid workers say conditions are worst in a center at Bela-Jezova, 50km (30 miles) north of Prague.

 The country's Public Defender of Rights, Anna Sabatova, gave the site a damning evaluation after visits in August and October.